What does the weather have to do with investing?

-- For most us, we prefer the warm summer climate to the cold winter climate just like we prefer bull markets to bear markets.
+- For most of us, we prefer the warm summer climate to the cold winter climate just like we prefer bull markets to bear markets.

 - Snow in April and May is unusual.
 We don’t enjoy what is happening with the weather just like we don’t enjoy unusually long and painful bear markets like the one we just experienced.
-It has been one of the most painful bear markets in post war history.
+It has been one of the most painful bear markets in post-war history.

 - Despite the unusual weather climate and the unusual market environment, the law of averages comes back into play (Statistically we call this regression to the mean).
 Current market conditions will not stay the same forever.

-- Warm temperatures in Edmonton will come again just like bull markets will rage again, unfortunately no one can pinpoint the exact timing.
+- Warm temperatures in Edmonton will come again just like bull markets will rage again, unfortunately, no one can pinpoint the exact timing.
 Keep in mind too that when the bull market returns, there is another bear market waiting for the cycle to change.

 - Meteorologists try to provide forecasts about the weather just like investment professionals try to provide forecasts about the markets and the economy.
 Some are wrong and some are right.
 Neither is perfect.